 If you’re a fan of refreshing and fizzy drinks, you’ve probably heard of PFAS in sparkling water.
 However, some people may find this an extremely dangerous health problem and worry excessively.
-Let’s learn with Nawon about the PFAS in sparkling water in the following article.
+Let’s learn with Nawon about the PFAS in sparkling drink in the following article.

 What are PFAS chemicals?